 It will not come as a surprise, but the Frisians have countless sagas concerning drowned villages, church spires still peaking above the water, and about church bells you can still hear clinging below the ground or below the sea.

 For example, in the village of Hallum in province Friesland, a legend of a bell from ‘the underworld’ exists too.
-Here the legend tells that at the spot where once Monastery Mariëngaard stood, a little golden bell is buried in the ground.
+Here the legend tells that on the spot where monastery Mariëngaard once stood, a little golden bell is buried in the ground.
 Sometimes, when the nights are silent, you can still hear the clinging sound of this little bell.
 The saga of the submerged city of Torum, a very rich town located where the Dollart inland sea is today, drowned during a storm.
-Also its church bells too can still be heared.
+Also its church bells too can still be heard.

-Lastly, of course, the story of Rungholt evokes the modern images of the bell towers of the deliberately submerged towns of Kalyazin in Russia and of Potosi in Venezuela.
+Lastly, of course, the story of Rungholt evokes the modern images of the bell towers of the deliberately submerged towns of Kalyazin in Russia and of Potosí in Venezuela.
+Google them.

 Rungholt was a trading town of Nordfriesland on the island Strand.
 Strand is also a Hallig-island.
 A Hallig is a salt-marsh island within the Wadden Sea merely protected by low tidal dikes.
 No dunes and no beaches.
-Only green, tidal marshland.
+Only green, swampy tidal marshland.
 Houses and villages are built on a terp on the Hallig.
 A terp, in Nordfriesland called a Warft, is an artificial settlement mound.
 Check our Manual Making a Terp in 12 Steps to understand this phenomenon of the cultural landscape of the tidal marshlands.
-You can still visit ten Halligs today, that have remained after many centuries of swallowing people, land and islands by Blanke Hans ‘white Hans’.
+Today, you can still visit ten Halligs that have remained after many centuries of swallowing people, land and islands by Blanke Hans ‘white Hans’.
+Amazing actually.

 The ten Halligs are now protected by the National Park Schleswig-Holsteinisches Wattenmeer.
 The low tidal dikes do not give real protection against high floods, mostly taking place during the storms of autumn, winter and spring.
 You can still witness terps and house platforms surrounded by the sea.
 A unique and a more than 2,500 years old sight.
 A sight once existed in the northwest of Germany and in the north of the Netherlands as well.
 A culture already described by the Roman Plinius in the year AD 77, though not in a very appealing way.

 The wealth of Rungholt was based on salt production, the so-called weiße Gold ‘white gold.
 Besides it generated a lot of wealth, it also destroyed the landscape.
 Extraction of salt out of peat was a major economic activity of the Frisians.
 Already in the tenth century, the trading port Medemblik in region Westfriesland (province Noord Holland) and Stavoren (province Friesland) with their hinterlands of vast silted peat deposits, were important salt-extraction areas.
 Here too, the mining of salt had devastating effects on the landscape.
 The big lakes in the southwest of present-day province Friesland are, in fact, the scars of this commercial activity too.
-Salt also was extracted in the area between island Juist and the town of Norden in Ostfriesland.
+Salt also was extracted in the area between island Juist and the town of Norden in Ostfriesland and in what is today the coast of Flanders and province Zeeland.
 Hence the North-Frisian commercial activities in salt were based on a long, long tradition.

 Salt was a scarce and valuable commodity those days.
 Every human needs salt, of course.
 But it is also an ingredient to conserve food.
 Pickling food with salt as a method of conservation existed in the Mediterranean for much longer.
 The Egyptians and the Romans used it.
 It were the Basks who introduced pickling in northern Europe around the turn of the first millennium.
 The sea-people the Basks had made the fish (cod) trade into an international market, where-as the more northern peoples only dried cod.
 Salted dried cod is much longer preservable than merely dried cod.
 This innovation to conserve food much longer not only meant better possibilities to secure food during all seasons of the year, but it also brought advancements in exploring the world via the seas.
 The world became bigger, so to speak.
 Hence, the Nordfriesen, and the whole of Frisia for that matter, flourished exceptional well by the sea and the salt trade.
 It was connected to the wide world.